miguelcarax/linux-basic-administration/README.md

 + shells should be set to `/bin/false` or `/bin/nologin` to protect against remote login
 + `authconfig --passalgo=sha512 --update` - change the algorith to cypher the user password stored in `/etc/shadow`
 + `chage -d 0 username` - invalidate user password and force update
++ `passwd -d usename` - invalidate user password and force update
++ An `INACTIVE` account may not login
 + `chsh -s /bin/zsh username` - change `username` default shell
 + `usermod -e 2020-01-01 username` - disable `username` user account at the date supplied
 + `/etc/profile` - system wide user configuration file.
 Read by `bash` and `sh`